WHO-Civil Society Working Group to Advance Action on Climate and Health

 Working Group Highlights

-The Working Group played key roles in drafting and disseminating the Healthy Climate Prescription letter, which was signed by over 600 organizations representing 46 million health workers.
+In 2021 the Working Group played key roles in drafting and disseminating the Healthy Climate Prescription letter, which was signed by over 600 organizations representing 46 million health workers.
 It highlighted climate change as a health emergency and called for urgent, ambitious and equitable climate action.

-The Research Subcommittee reviewed climate and health research published in the past 10 years, and published Climate change and health research: current trends, gaps and perspectives for the future as an update of WHO’s 2009 research priorities paper
+In 2021 the Research Subcommittee reviewed climate and health research published in the past 10 years, and published Climate change and health research: current trends, gaps and perspectives for the future as an update of WHO’s 2009 research priorities paper

-The Working Group hosted Regional Consultations in each of the six WHO regions, inviting health professionals addressing the causes and impacts of climate change, to connect with others in their field and region, and to contribute to the WHO special report to the UNFCCC – The Health Argument for Climate Action.
+In 2021 the Working Group hosted Regional Consultations in each of the six WHO regions, inviting health professionals addressing the causes and impacts of climate change, to connect with others in their field and region, and to contribute to the WHO special report to the UNFCCC – The Health Argument for Climate Action.

 Working Group Co-Chairs